unnoon/bottom_line/README.md

 Javascript utility belt that takes a middle ground between sugar & underscore/lodash.
 Striving for consistency, code readability and adding face to your code.

+## Deprecated

+But bottom_line will be back slowly build back into a new form soon.
+Stay tuned.

 ## Installation

     npm install bottom_line